nuket/ArduinoShell/README.md

 # Building

-Make sure to copy the platform.local.txt to the correct Arduino folder, to enable C++11 compilation support:
+Make sure to copy the `platform.local.txt` file to the correct Arduino IDE folder, to enable C++11 compilation support:
 On Linux, that folder is inside the Arduino directory tree at `arduino-1.6.5-r5/hardware/arduino/avr`.
 On Windows and OS X, it's in a similar subfolder.

 # License